dodgymike/hackrf-wiki/LPC43xx-Debugging.md

     load
     cont

-It is possible to attach to the M0 instead of the M4 if you use jtag_scan instead of swdp_scan, but the Black Magic Probe still has some bugs when trying to work with the M0.
+It is possible to attach to the M0 instead of the M4 if you use jtag_scan instead of swdp_scan, but the Black Magic Probe had some bugs when trying to work with the M0 the last time I tried it.

 # LPC-Link